Jacob-Stenton/UAL_Graduate_Project/README.md

 <img width="2784" height="2060" alt="Game Screens" src="https://github.com/user-attachments/assets/a7b42bfe-5472-45c4-a313-1bf690e0c629" />

 ![IMG-20250623-WA0000](https://github.com/user-attachments/assets/7c2dadeb-096d-4f97-b49a-da054aac8765)
-This casing was designed in Blender 3D and 3d printed for a final showcase. - This was an extension on top of my final graduation project.
+This casing was designed in Blender 3D and 3d printed for a final showcase.
+ - This was an extension on top of my final graduation project.

 Input Handling:
  - An Arduino handles button inputs and sends them via serial to a Raspberry Pi, which is running the game and RL model.
 This was done because the screen required every pin on the RPi to function.
  - Player input is managed with the Pynput library, which allows for real-time keyboard control within the terminal environment.
-The arduino emulated keyboard cotrolls sending either up, down or enter.
+The arduino emulated keyboard controls sending either up, down or enter.